chenshun00/pattern/readme.txt

-git is a version control tool
-git is free software
+git is a distributed version control tool git is free software